steff393/wbec/README.md

 - < 1W power consumption (for controlling up to 16 boxes)

 ## Contact
-In case of any questions, feel free to send a mail (wbec393@gmail.com) or open an issue  ;-)
+In case of any questions or in case you need support, feel free to send a mail (wbec393@gmail.com)  ;-)
 Please also take a look to the [Wiki](https://github.com/steff393/wbec/wiki).

 ## Pictures